 Therefore, especially at the HS level, they don’t need more high volume, low intensity interval days.
 They need more work near, at or faster than race pace.

-These are the modern training concepts covered in great detail in programs like the best selling Complete Speed Training 2 and Building the Perfect 100m Runner…From Start to Finish by Harvard University’s Marc Mangiacotti.
+These are the modern training concepts covered in great detail in programs like my top selling Complete Speed Training 3 and Building the Perfect 100m Runner…From Start to Finish by Harvard University’s Marc Mangiacotti.

 2. Coordination Erosion